Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Pinched Negative Sectional Curvature

 for some constant $a\geq 1$.
 A first geometric consequence of the so-called Gromov-Margulis' Lemma (\emph{cf.} Section 8 in the book \cite{BGS85}) is that there is a positive constant

 $c_n>0$ depending on the dimension only, so that if the set

 is not empty, it is then the union of a finite number of disjoint tubes $\{T_{\gamma_i}\}$ around short closed geodesics $\{\gamma_i\}$.
 For convenience, we will require $\mu< 1$.
 For every tube $T_{\gamma}$, the core geodesic $\gamma$ has length $l(\gamma)<2\mu$.
 For every point $p\in \gamma$, and every tangent vector $v\in T_{p}M$ perpendicular to $\gamma'(0)$, let $\delta_{p, v}(t)$ denote the unit speed geodesic ray emanating from $p$ in the direction of $v$.
-We call these rays {\em radial arcs} and their tangent vector fields the radial vector field $\mathcal{R}$.
-A Rauch comparison argument gives the following lemma. \begin{lemma} Let $\gamma$ be a geodesic in $M$ satisfying \eqref{newconst}.
+We call these rays {\em radial arcs} and their tangent vector fields the radial vector field $\mathcal{R}$. \begin{lemma} Let $\gamma$ be a geodesic in $M$ satisfying \eqref{newconst}.
 Then

+\end{lemma} \begin{proof} The proof is a Riccati comparison argument, which we include for the convenience of the reader.
+(See \cite[Section 2]{Ch01}.)
+Let $\rho$ denote distance to $\gamma$.
+Then $|d\rho |=1$, and the Bochner formula gives